The doctor in audiology program at Missouri State is competitive and the number of students who can enter the program each year is limited.

 Graduate assistant opportunities

 Those applying to the AuD, SLP, or EDHH program can access the Graduate Assistant Application.
-Please send your GA application by February 1 to the department at: Communication Sciences and Disorders, Missouri State University, 901 S National Ave., Springfield, MO 65987; Phone 417-836-5368; Fax 417-836-4242.
+Please send your GA application by February 1 to the department at: Communication Sciences and Disorders, Missouri State University, 901 S National Avenue, Springfield, MO 65987.
+Our phone number is 417-836-5368 (fax number, 417-836-4242).

-We will contact you at various times during the application process to apprise you of your application status.
-If you would like to schedule a visit to our campus, please contact Cathy Hall at 417-836-5368.
+We may contact you at various times during the application process about your status.
+If you would like to schedule a visit to our department, please contact Lacy John at 417-836-5368.